cxdecj04/LLM_Projects/Excel_Questionnaire_to_PDF/README.md

 <br>
 How to use the tool?
 <br>
-1. Upload PDF for the context of the answers.
+1.Upload PDF for the context of the answers.
 <br>
-2. Upload the Questionnaire in the form of excel sheet.
+2.Upload the Questionnaire in the form of excel sheet.
 <br>
-3. Download the filled Questionnaire.
+3.Download the filled Questionnaire.
 <br>
 Author- Chaitanya Joshi